ubc-library-rc/gis-intro-leaflet/README.md

 The workshop site uses the [Just the Docs](https://github.com/pmarsceill/just-the-docs) Jekyll theme.

-This workshop was developed by Evan Thornberry.
+This workshop was developed by Evan Thornberry and Lily Demet.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.